 What if Your Child Does Not Speak English?

 Yorkshire Academy is one of the few Houston private schools that is happy to accept students who do not speak English.
 We have watched with amazement many students being immersed into our English speaking environment, and within a very short time, these young students begin to understand English, and then with a little more time, begin to speak it as well.
 The students become very proud of their new language, and we are always so proud of the courage they have shown in taking on such a challenge.

 Yorkshire Academy’s diverse group of parents are encouraged to come into their child(ren)’s classroom and share their different cultures and religions.

 To assist new Yorkshire families with the school transition, the Parent Volunteer Community (PVC) teams a new Yorkshire family with families who have been at Yorkshire Academy for a while.
-Every school has their own way to do things, and having a Yorkshire ‘mentor’ really makes it easier for the new families to discover ‘the Yorkshire way.’
+Every school has their own way of doing things, and having a Yorkshire ‘mentor’ really makes it easier for the new families to discover ‘the Yorkshire way.’